fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ```

 ### Variadic Argument List
 There could be at most one variadic argument list.
 And the variadic argument list must be at the end of all the arguments.
-The argument list will be regarded as an array in the function.
-All of the elements' data types must be the same.
+The argument list will be regarded as a tuple in the function.
 Here is the grammar:
 ```
 [identifier] = ([[opt][parameter][/opt][opt], ...[/opt], [parameter]\.\.\.]) {